suet-lee/suet-lee.github.io/_includes/jnbs/TreeClassifier.md

 We build a classifier using resnet34 and the one cycle policy.
 The one cycle policy essentially varies the learning rate between an upper and lower bound during the training period.
 Here we call fit_one_cycle with 4 training epochs - so we do a single cycle between the bounds of the learning rate when training over 4 iterations of data.

-This is a nice explanation with diagrams! : https://iconof.com/1cycle-learning-rate-policy/
+This is a nice explanation with diagrams! : <a href="https://iconof.com/1cycle-learning-rate-policy/">https://iconof.com/1cycle-learning-rate-policy/</a>

 ```python